-As a foodie who loves history, I see this milestone as a way to gather friends and pay homage to lives lost in a tragic accident.
+As a foodie who loves history, I see these milestones as a way to gather friends and pay homage to lives lost in this tragic accident.

 3rd Class Menu

-The third class menu is essentially a traditional roast beef dinner which shouldn’t be too intimidating for any host.
-Here is a break out of the 3rd class (steering) menu which was served that last evening.
-While meager in comparison to 1st and 2nd class, the quality of food in 3rd class was likely better than what these passengers would have eaten at home.
+The third class menu for dinner is a traditional roast beef dinner that shouldn’t be intimidating for any host.
+Here is a break out of the 3rd class (steering) menu served last evening.
+While meagre compared to 1st and 2nd class, the food quality in 3rd class still was likely better than what these passengers would have eaten at home.

-This option makes sense for a younger crowd at a local haunt where you can celebrate the fun and frivolity the third class passengers shared below decks (as depicted in James Cameron’s version of events).
-I attended a steerage party with some girlfriends a number of years ago at restaurant/night club in an historical building.
-It was alot of fun and the food was pretty good.
+This option makes sense for a younger crowd at a local haunt where you can celebrate the fun and frivolity the third-class passengers shared below decks (as depicted in James Cameron’s version of events).
+Several years ago, I attended a steerage party with some girlfriends at a restaurant/nightclub in a historical building.
+It was a lot of fun, and the food was pretty good.

 Roast Beef, Brown Gravy